ThatsVie/atlas-web_back_end/Unittests_and_integration_tests/README.md

 ### Unit Tests
 Unit tests focus on testing a specific function in isolation, assuming all external components work as expected.
 Key points:
-- Use **mocking** to avoid actual network or database calls.
-- Test different inputs, including corner cases.
+- **Mocking**: Use mocking to replace dependencies like network calls or databases with simulated objects.
+For example, in **Task 4**, we mocked the GitHub API using `mock_get_json` to isolate and test `GithubOrgClient.org`.
+- **Test Different Inputs**: Test both typical cases and edge cases.
+For instance, in **Task 0**, we tested multiple cases for `access_nested_map`, including nested maps that didn’t exist.
+- **Fast Feedback**: Unit tests are lightweight and quick to run, giving immediate feedback on whether a specific part of the code is functioning correctly.

 ### Integration Tests
-Integration tests validate that all components work together as expected.
+Integration tests validate that components work together as expected.
 Key points:
-- Mock only low-level functions, such as HTTP requests or database I/O.
-- Test interactions between components end-to-end.
+- **Partial Mocking**: Instead of mocking everything, mock only lower-level components like HTTP requests or database calls.
+For example, in **Task 8-9**, we mocked HTTP requests using `mock_get_json` but tested the full behavior of the `GithubOrgClient.public_repos` method interacting with multiple components.
+- **End-to-End Testing**: Ensure all layers of the application work together, from method calls to API responses.
+In **Task 9**, we verified how the `public_repos` method behaves when filtering repositories with a specific license, simulating a full interaction with a real API.
+- **Slower but Comprehensive**: Integration tests run slower but are critical for verifying that multiple parts of the application work cohesively.

 ### Setup